V-Sekai-fire/aria-character-core/decisions/119-stn-method-bridge-segmentation.md

 The `TemporalPlanner.STNMethod` module currently has a TODO comment indicating the need to implement proper segmentation based on bridge action positions.
 The current implementation in `split_actions_by_bridges/3` creates a single segment with all actions, which doesn't leverage the hierarchical STN composition benefits that bridge actions are designed to provide.

 Bridge actions are non-temporal (instantaneous) actions that act as natural breaking points for STN composition, enabling:
+- Problem decomposition into smaller, more manageable Timeline segments
-- O(k * (n/k)³) complexity reduction by solving segments in parallel
+- Parallel solving of independent temporal segments via `Timeline.solve()`
-- Better temporal consistency across method boundaries
+- Better memory usage for large temporal planning problems
+- Improved error isolation and debugging capabilities
 - Cleaner hierarchical composition of temporal plans

+The underlying constraint solving is handled by MiniZinc (abstracted behind the Timeline interface), but segmentation still provides architectural and performance benefits at the STN interface layer.

 ## Decision